 On top of the procedures mentioned before, we have assessed the impact of Covid-19 and challenged the sensitivity analysis as performed by the Company.
-In the sensitivity analysis for Mail investments the Company stress tested the key assumptions discount rate and operating income to calculate the impact of a change in assumption.
+In the sensitivity analysis for Investments in subsidiaries the Company stress tested the key assumptions discount rate and operating income to calculate the impact of a change in assumption.

-We also assessed the adequacy of the Company’s disclosures around Mail investments as included in note 6.4.1 of the corporate primary statements.
+We also assessed the adequacy of the Company’s disclosures around Investments in subsidiaries as included in note 6.4.1 of the corporate primary statements.

-We consider management’s assumptions to be within the acceptable range and we assessed that the disclosures for Mail investments are appropriate.
+We consider management’s assumptions to be within the acceptable range and we assessed that the disclosures for Investments in subsidiaries are appropriate.

 Based on the following procedures performed, we conclude that the other information:

 Is consistent with the financial statements and does not contain material misstatements